 and the ones we don't!
 For a peek at my projects and the occasional tutorial, visit my blog.

 Each year, the International Guild of Miniature Artisans hosts Guild School in Castine.
 Students explore a variety of projects and learn new skills from some of the world's best miniature artisans.
-It's a week chock-full of learning and doing, and even a bit of shopping.
+It's a week chock-full of learning and doing, networking and sharing, and even a bit of shopping.
 The Lobstah doesn't hurt, either.

 Nothing is for sale at the moment, but occasionally I will offer one-off (or two-off) items for sale.
-Soon you will be able to find my 1/144 unpainted fireplaces here.

 I love natural materials too much not to bring them into my interiors.